 Drilling at the Cotabambas Project was permitted under a second modification of the Company's EIA-sd environmental permit approved by the Mines & Energy Ministry of Peru ("MEM"), initially valid until August 2023.
 The Company was able to extend its environmental permit from August 2023 until August 2024 allowing Panoro to complete up to 672 drilling platforms.
-A third modification of the EIA-sd permit was submitted to the MEM to allow permit continuity for an additional 6 years.
-The modified EIA-sd environmental permit includes an application to work during wet and dry seasons and to include local communities in the process through a series of participatory workshops .
+A third modification of the EIA-sd permit was submitted to the MEM in January 2024 to allow permit continuity for an additional 6 years.
+The third modification to the EIA-sd environmental permit includes an application to work during wet and dry seasons and to include local communities in the process through a series of participatory workshops.